cs1302uga/cs1302-tutorials/visibility/visibility.rst

 inherit instance members** from their parent.
-In such a scenario, it's usually pretty clear that inherited members are declared elsewhere (in the parent class); however, some situations like overloading, shadowing, an initialization can be tricky to determine.
+In such a scenario, it's usually pretty clear that inherited members are declared elsewhere (in the parent class); however, some situations like overloading, shadowing, and initialization can be tricky to determine.

 Overload Resolution
 ===================